supplayer/config-redis/README.md

 ```

-#### 3.After you write the proj config to redis then your can chenge setting.py as below.
+#### 3.After write the project config to redis then your can chenge setting.py as below.
 ##### your_proj/setting.py
 ```python
 from projconfig.setconf import devconfig, proconfig, configs, ConfigArgs